resthub/resthub.org/backbone-stack.rst

 Use this.$() selector
 ---------------------

 this.$() is a shortcut for this.$el.find().
 You should use it for all your view DOM selector code in order to find elements within your view (i.e. not in the whole page).
-It follows the encapsulation pattern, and will make it possible to have several instance of your view on the same page.
-Even with a singleton view, it is a good idea to use this pattern.
+It follows the encapsulation pattern, and will make it possible to have several instances of your view on the same page.
+Even with a singleton view, it is a good practice to use this pattern.

 Events
 ------